Doctoral Dissertation Award

 Nature of the Award

-The ProQuest Doctoral Dissertation Award was established in 1974 and is administered by the Awards & Honors Committee.
-Beginning in 1997, ProQuest undertook sponsorship of the award.
+The Doctoral Dissertation Award was established in 1974 and is administered by the Awards & Honors Committee and sponsored by the Association.
 The award consists of a US$1,000 prize, a certificate, and up to US$500 towards travel or other expenses of the award recipient, contingent upon the recipient’s attending the ASIS&T annual meeting.
 The winner may be given the opportunity to present a summary of the doctoral research at the ASIS&T Annual Meeting.
 If runners-up are designated, they will receive letters of “honorable mention,” signed by the ASIS&T President, but shall not share in the award.

 Presentation of the Award